International Journal of Disaster Risk Management

 About the Journal

-The International Journal of Disaster Risk Management (IJDRM) is a double-blind peer-reviewed, open-access international journal published twice a year, dedicated to advancing interdisciplinary research and practice in disaster and hazard studies, policy, and management.
-IJDRM publishes contributions across the full disaster risk management cycle—prevention, mitigation, preparedness, response, and recovery—covering natural hazards, technological/man-made hazards, complex emergencies, and global crises.
+The International Journal of Disaster Risk Management (IJDRM) is an international, double-blind peer-reviewed, fully open-access scholarly journal published semiannually under a continuous (rolling) publication model.
+The journal is dedicated to advancing interdisciplinary research, policy, and professional practice in disaster risk reduction, emergency management, resilience, and hazard studies.
+IJDRM publishes contributions addressing the full disaster risk management cycle—prevention, mitigation, preparedness, response, and recovery—and covers natural, technological, human-induced, biological, and environmental hazards, as well as complex emergencies and global crises.

 Announcements